KaliedaRik/Scrawl-canvas/contributor-readme.txt

     $ git push
     $ git push --tags

 I'm still working out how releases are published on the GitHub website.
 At the moment I'm doing releases manually on the website in addition to the above steps.
-This is probably a Bad Approach, and anyone willing to offer me a clue on how to do it properly will have my deep gratitude.
+This is probably a Bad Approach, and anyone willing to offer me A Clue on how to do it properly will have my deepest gratitude.